cs100/template-lab-02-git-flow/README.md

 Let's start by creating two issues for today's lab, with each partner creating one of the issues.
 Here we have listed the title is in bold followed by the text for the body of the issue.
 Note that you can use markup in the body of your issues which we encourage you to do.

-* **Create a character counting function**: Add a function to `main.cpp` which counts the number of characters input from the user
+* **Create a word counting function**: Add a function to `main.cpp` which counts the number of words input from the user
-* **creating a character counting unit test**: Create unit tests for the character count function
+* **creating a word counting unit test**: Create unit tests for the word count function

 Throughout the remainder of the lab, Partner 1 will be working on the count function and Partner 2 will be creating the unit test, so make sure to set the assignees according to who will be completing which portion.
 For creating a count function, choose the "enhancement" label.
 For the unit test, choose the "unit test" label.
 Don't worry about selecting Projects or Milestone for this lab.